okmatija/Puck/PLAN.md

 # General

+[ ] Make it a mobile android game, make it work on LAN if both phones are on the same wifi.
+Add left and right buttons which light up when the left/right key is pressed (to indicate what this might be like on a phone)

+[ ] Give balls a timer until they explode

+[ ] Implement a dedicated server
+[] Implement STUN/TURN/ICE.
+See https://www.twilio.com/docs/stun-turn/faq
 [ ] Review the networking/serialization code, make it support a scaled up phyics world better better e.g., with more simulated bodies?

 [ ] gravity amongst balls